framework7io/framework7/README.md

 To build production versions the following npm scripts are available:

-* `build:prod` - build prodiction versions of all packages (Core, Vue, React)
+* `build:prod` - build production versions of all packages (Core, Vue, React)
-* `build-core:prod` - build prodiction version of Core (vanilla JS) Framework7
+* `build-core:prod` - build production version of Core (vanilla JS) Framework7
-* `build-react:prod` - build prodiction version of Framework7 React package
+* `build-react:prod` - build production version of Framework7 React package
-* `build-vue:prod` - build prodiction version of Framework7 Vue package
+* `build-vue:prod` - build production version of Framework7 Vue package

 Compiled results will be available in `packages/` folder.

 ## Kitchen Sink

-To Run Kitchen Sink with development environment (development version will be built first) use the following npm scripts:
+To run Kitchen Sink with development environment (development version will be built first) use the following npm scripts:

 * `dev` - build development versions of all packages (Core, Vue, React) and run local server.
 With this common script it will watch for changes in all `src/` files and rebuild all packages (Core, Vue, React)
 * `core:dev` - build development version of Core (vanilla JS) Framework7 package and run core Kitchen Sink